There bureaucratic regulations covering boat naming vary across different countries and states.

 By all means make it original and give it some personality.

-Take your time have fun and use your imagination, the real christening won't take place until launch day.
+Take your time have fun and use your imagination, the real christening will not take place until launch day.

 There are numerous variations on the christening and launching ceremony.